Source: Robert L. Anderson, USDA Forest Service, Bugwood.org

 The second option - direct intervention in the genetic pattern of the chestnut - is being pursued at the State University of New York, College of Environmental Science and Forestry and with numerous cooperators.
 National Science Foundation grants are supporting the research, with the expectation that the results will assist in tackling other diseases in other species within the Fagaceae plant family, including beeches and oaks.3

-Genetic modification in theory should require far less time than standard plant breeding practices, since it takes at least seven years to grow a chestnut to maturity and collect pollen/nuts for a new generation.
+Genetic modification requires far less time than standard plant breeding practices, since it takes at least seven years to grow a chestnut to maturity and collect pollen/nuts for a new generation.
 However, the chestnut tree turned out to be a difficult species to manage in a laboratory setting.
 It is relatively challenging to generate a seedling from a mass of chestnut cells, genetically modified or not.

 The oxalate oxidase enzyme disarms the blight fungus by converting its oxalate into carbon dioxide and hydrogen peroxide.
 The fungus shifts from being a deadly pathogen which attacks live tissue to a saprophyte which lives only on already-dead tissue.
 Slowing the rapid growth of the Cryphonectria parasitica fungus allows the chestnut tree enough time to create a sufficient amount of wound tissue, blocking further invasion of the tree by fungal hyphae.
 Several transgenic American chestnut lines have been developed at the State University of New York, College of Environmental Science and Forestry, and a new assay process allowed scientists to identify blight-resistant trees within one year of growth in a greenhouse.